 An ideal replacement would be a dedicated device with throughput, ease of use, and accuracy and uniformity of the applied dose equal to or better than the Potter Tower.
-A study comparing the Potter Tower and Micron Horizontal Track Sprayer has been published (Bonds et al., 2023), with more information on these results detailed in below sections.
+A study comparing the Potter Tower and Micron Horizontal Track Sprayer has been published (Bonds et al., 2024), with more information on these results detailed in 'Are they validated, for which Als/entomological effects, and to what extent?

 The Micron Horizontal Track Sprayer with Spray Cabinet (Micron Sprayers Ltd, Herefordshire UK) utilises the same conventional Flat Fan nozzle (FF 80 02E), controlled Flow Valve (CFV), and pressurised spray tank as the backpack sprayers used for IRS application during operational deployment, so has the additional advantage of replicating the way IRS products are applied during spray campaigns.
 The nozzle is mounted on a motorised track along which it moves at set speeds to deliver the required spray volume to surfaces placed on the floor of the cabinet.
 The height of the nozzle above the target surface can also be adjusted.
 The nozzle is connected to a pressurised spray tank by a length of tubing.
-With constant speed and uniform nozzle pressure (by use of a CFV) during application, results from the track sprayer should be highly reproducible as well as allowing the treatment of multiple surfaces to test not only chemicals but also the application techniques used to apply them
+With constant speed and uniform nozzle pressure (by use of a CFV) during application, results from the Track Sprayer should be highly reproducible as well as allowing the treatment of multiple surfaces simultaneously.
+In addition, the Track Sprayer has the capacity to produce treated surfaces to test not only chemicals but also the application techniques used to apply them.